AtulAravindDas/EverythingBundesliga/README.md

 ## 🙌 Contributions & Collabs

 Have a cool dataset?
 A spicier way to calculate xG?
-Just wanna rant about why Union Berlin finished above Dortmund again?
+Just wanna rant about why Bayern München struggle in big games?

 Pull requests are welcome!
 Fork it, clone it, or start an Issue to suggest improvements, analysis ideas, or visuals.